alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

 Get new signed certificates
 ----------------------------------

-1. :ref:`Generate new signing and encryption private keys<pki_gen_private_key>` for both your MSA and your service provider.
+1. :ref:`Generate new signing and encryption private keys<pki_gen_private_key>` for both the MSA and your service provider.
 This is 4 keys in total.
 2. :ref:`Generate a certificate signing request<pki_gen_csr>` for each of the the keys you generated in step 1.
 3. :ref:`Submit the certificate signing requests<pki_submit_csr>` from step 2 to the IDAP certificate authority.

-The IDAP certificate authority will issue you signed certificates for your MSA and your service provider encryption and signing public keys.
+The IDAP certificate authority will issue you signed certificates for the MSA and your service provider encryption and signing public keys.

 .. _rotateMSA_encKey: